Đoàn Văn Hậu: International career

+Youth

 U-19 and U-20 World Cup

-Đoàn Văn Hậu made his first international appearance for the Vietnam national under-20 football team in 2016 AFC U-19 Championship at the age of 16.
+Văn Hậu made his first international appearance for the Vietnam national under-20 football team in 2016 AFC U-19 Championship at the age of 16.
 In the match against North Korea, one of Asia's major youth giant and runners-up of previous 2014 AFC U-19 Championship, he scored in an astonishing goal from distance as Vietnam registered their historic 2–1 win over North Korea, set up the historic journey as Vietnam would eventually make their first major FIFA 11-men football debut, the 2017 FIFA U-20 World Cup.
 In the U-20 World Cup, he didn't score any goals as the team exited with only a point.

-U-22, to U23 and Olympics
+U-22, U23, and Olympics

-Đoàn Văn Hậu's talents got himself promoted to the U-22, U23 and Olympic team in spite of his age.
+Văn Hậu's talents got himself promoted to the U-22, U23 and Olympic team in spite of his age.
 He made his debut on the U-22 team in the CFA friendly tournament in China, and scored a goal against Uzbekistan in a 1–3 defeat.
-He would later participate in the 2017 SEA Games, scored two goals but his Olympic team had to end up in poor note, being eliminated from the group stage.
+He would later participate in the 2017 SEA Games, scored 2 goals but his Olympic team had to end up in poor note, being eliminated from the group stage.

 However, his role became prominent in the 2018 AFC U-23 Championship.
 Although scoring no goal, he gave a magnificent performance, assisted for Nguyễn Quang Hải to score in the 1–2 defeat to South Korea and his tackles against Iraq as Vietnam advanced to their first final in any AFC tournament, which earned reputation by Dutch press as "Doan Van Bale".

 In Vinaphone Cup 2018, he scored a trivela goal that helped his native Vietnam beat Oman 1–0.

-Đoàn played a vital role in Vietnam's SEA Games 30 campaign, scoring two goals in a 3-0 victory against Olympic Indonesia in the final.
+Văn Hậu played a vital role in Vietnam's SEA Games 30 campaign, scoring two goals in a 3-0 victory against Olympic Indonesia in the final.